payoto/covid19model-fr-regions-results/readme.md

 - Data (all `.csv` and `.png` files) in this repository are licensed under the [CC-BY-4.0 license](LICENSE-data).
 - Code in this repository (all files except `.csv` and `.png`) in this repository are licensed under the [MIT License](LICENSE-code).

+## Adding to the data

+- Fork this repository
+- Clone this repository
+- Install the git hooks by running:

+  .githooks/copy-hooks.sh

+- Add the content of the `payoto:covid19model/results/` folder corresponding to successful `--fullrun` executions.
+- Do a PR to add to this repository.

 ## Structure of data

 - Data is stored in the `runs/` folder